interview-editorial Beata Pincetic

 After examination, he said to them: “Your son has all this creative energy within himself that he can’t get rid off.
 I recommend that you try and make him play a musical instrument”.
 I started having guitar lessons and the nightmares and the sleepwalking stopped.
-So for me, it is really a biological necessity to make music.
-As soon as I could play a few chords on the guitar I started writing my own little songs and perform them for my parents.
+So for me, it is a biological necessity to make music.
+As soon as I could play a few chords on the guitar I started writing my little songs and perform them for my parents.

 In the village where we lived there was a youth opera company where I sang as a child and my parents worked in the production.
 There, I saw the magic of the theatre.
-You could paint a mountain on a cardboard and with the right lights, it felt like you were really in the mountains.
+You could paint a mountain on cardboard and with the right lights, it felt like you were really in the mountains.
 That’s what made me fall in love with the theatre.

 So these would be the two important beginnings of my musical development.